Sophia Jex-Blake: Campaign

-Hostility grows and the Surgeons' Hall riot
+Surgeons' Hall riot

-As the women began to demonstrate that they could compete on equal terms with the male students, hostility towards them began to grow.
+As the women began to demonstrate that they could compete on equal terms with the male students, hostility towards them grew.
 They received obscene letters, were followed home, had fireworks attached to their front door, and had mud thrown at them.
-This culminated in the Surgeons' Hall riot on 18 November 1870, when the women arrived to sit for an anatomy examination at Surgeons' Hall, and an angry mob of over 200 gathered outside throwing mud, rubbish, and insults at the women.
+This culminated in the Surgeons' Hall riot on 18 November 1870, when the women arrived to sit an anatomy examination at Surgeons' Hall, and an angry mob of over 200 gathered outside throwing mud, rubbish, and insults at the women.

 The events made national headlines and won the women many new supporters, but influential members of the medical faculty eventually persuaded the university to refuse graduation to the women by appealing decisions to higher courts.
-The courts eventually ruled that the women who had been awarded degrees should never have been allowed to enter the course.
-Their degrees were withdrawn and the campaign in Edinburgh failed in 1873.
-Many of the women went to European universities that were already allowing women to graduate and completed their studies there.
+The courts eventually ruled that the women who had been allowed to matriculate should never have been allowed to enter the course.
+The campaign in Edinburgh failed in 1873.
+Sophia Jex-Blake called seven women medical students the Septem contra Edinam, or the Seven against Edinburgh, including Mary Adamson Anderson and Emily Bovell, who had joined classes in 1870.
+Many of the disappointed women students went to European universities that were already allowing women to graduate, and took MD degrees, but these were not accepted by the General Medical Council to allow them to practice medicine in the UK.